SanthoshVijayabaskar/reactjs/code/L9/ReduxDataFlow-Store-to-Component/README.md

 ```

 #### STEP 4: Combine all Independent Reducers to Single Reducer Object

-data source to store.. so we need to combine
-reducers..
+* Store is a Single Object, hence we need to combine all Independent Reducers to swap the Store

-Create a 'index.js' inside 'reducers' folder
+* Create a 'index.js' inside 'reducers' folder

 ```javascript